ahmadmsaleem/skLambda/README.md

 # skLambda

-A Skript addon adding **first-class lambdas** and a **declarative `listen` section** with countdowns, trigger limits, and lifecycle callbacks.

-A 30-second / 10-block stone-mining challenge that rewards a diamond on completion or scolds the player on timeout.
+A Skript addon that adds two things:

+1. **Lambdas** — small functions you can save in a variable and run later.
+2. **The `listen` section** — a short way to make a temporary event listener with a timer, a hit count, and what to do at the end.

+## Example: same task, two ways

+The task: tell the player to mine 10 stone in 30 seconds.
+Give a diamond if they finish.
+Say "too slow" if they don't.

 ### Without skLambda